Make Sure of All Things, Hold Fast to

 didn't let go of me.”
 (Luke 12:45-46; 2 Thess.
 2:3-12)

 If you have found a renewed joy in worshiping Jehovah because of the new

 understanding you have acquired, thank Jehovah for it.
 It is his way of caring for

 you!
-But it is meant for your own personal encouragement, for you not to give
+But it is meant for your own personal encouragement, in order for you not to give

 up.
 As Jehovah continues to expose the waywardness of his people there will be many

 others in the days to come who will likewise need this

 encouragement, and Jehovah will help them too.
 (Isaiah 32:5-7; 33:1-2) Perhaps he may even use you to